nguyentimmy/Detection-Engineering/README.md

 # I. Detection Engineering:

+Detection engineering is the process of identifying and mitigating security threats by designing, implementing, and continually improving detection systems.

 You can use any framework to identify gaps, in this case I will use the MITRE ATT@CK framework to perform deeper analysis.
 But first to break things to smaller pieces, we must identify:
 - What do I need to detect?
-- What relevant assets are in our environment?
+- What critical assets are in our environment to protect?
 - What threat actors, techniques, tools, can be relevant to us?
 - What are the current attack trends and known exploited vulnerabilities?

-What do I need to detect?
-What threat actors, techniques, tools, etc., are relevant to us?
-How can I demonstrate the relevance to the business?

 ## [+] Scope
 1. This project aims to enhance the organization's detection and response capabilities through a comprehensive approach that includes MITRE ATT&CK framework and Threat Intelligence.